stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergesettings/set_mailasattachment/_index.md

 ---
+title: Aspose::Words::Settings::MailMergeSettings::set_MailAsAttachment method
-title: set_MailAsAttachment
+linktitle: set_MailAsAttachment
 second_title: Aspose.Words for C++ API Reference
-description: Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather than the body of the actual e-mail.
-The default value is false.
+description: Aspose::Words::Settings::MailMergeSettings::set_MailAsAttachment method.
+Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather than the body of the actual e-mail.
+The default value is false in C++.
 type: docs
 weight: 378
 url: /cpp/aspose.words.settings/mailmergesettings/set_mailasattachment/